Soil & Water Conservation District

 The U.S. Department of Agriculture (USDA) is reminding customers to check on Service Center status before planning an in-person visit.
 USDA continues to evaluate the status of coronavirus transmission in the local communities and may limit or restrict access to specific offices to protect the health of employees and its customers.
 The current operational status of every Service Center status at https://www.farmers.gov/coronavirus/service-center-status

-The next scheduled board meeting will be held on June 9 at 1:00 PM at our 200 NW 5th Street office.
+The next scheduled OSWCD Board meeting will be held on October 13th at 1:00 PM at our 200 NW 5th Street office.

 We are partnering with NRCS to host the next Local Working Group meeting in conjunction with our November Board meeting on November 10th, 1:00PM, also at 200 NW 5th Street.
 Please contact us for more information.

 Robbi Sumner, Program Specialist

 Nicole Jahrmarkt, Conservation Technician Philip Daly, Conservation Technician

 Pictured are OSWCD Board members.
 From left to right, Douglas Burnham, Glynn Rutledge, Donald Sellers, Mariano Corona, and Nicki Smith.

 The Okeechobee Soil & Water Conservation District works closely with the U.S. Department of Agriculture Natural Resource Conservation Service (NRCS) and the Florida Department of Agricultural Services, creating ways to conserve water, prevent soil erosion, convert irrigation systems and inform the public about conservation problems.

 As an agency of the State, the Okeechobee Soil and Water Conservation District is responsible for developing and carrying out locally-led programs for the conservation, protection, and development of soil, water, and land for agricultural purposes.